kevinpschaaf/enyo-wiki/Enyo-2.0b3-Release-Notes.md

 Also changed in Onyx:

-* More onyx.PopUp samples to the OnyxSampler sample application.
+* More onyx.Popup samples to the OnyxSampler sample application.
 * Events capturing is released when an `onyx.Popup` is destroyed
 * animations are stopped when `onyx.Animator` is destroyed
 * `onyx.Icon` uses `enyo.path.rewrite` to rewrite the src value so you can use aliases